 Yes!
 You will complete detailed autobiographical material and should plan on spending 6-8 hours on this.
 You will also complete some inventories.
 Depending on your assessment and the office you are visiting, you may need to complete some testing in a proctored (monitored) situation.
 You will select the person to proctor you, but it cannot be a relative or close friend.
 Ask the office staff if you have any questions about this.

-Fees vary depending upon the program needed, whether a report is required and whether or not your denomination is one of our supporting partners.
+Fees vary depending upon the program needed, whether a report is required, and whether or not your denomination is one of our supporting partners.
 Call one of our offices to get specific information.
-A deposit is requested to hold your date.
+A deposit is required to hold your date.
 The balance of the program fee is expected at the time of your visit.
 Visa/MasterCard and check are accepted.

 Do you provide childcare?
 Can I bring an infant who is breastfeeding?

-We do not provide childcare and you should make you own arrangement for your children?
-If you have a special need, such as a breastfeeding infant, discuss this with the office.
+We do not provide childcare and you should make you own arrangement for your children.
+If you have a special need, such as a breastfeeding infant, please discuss this with the office.

 Do you provide housing?

-We do not provide housing, but we can refer you to local hotels with which we have arranged discounted rates.
+We do not provide housing, but we can refer you to local hotels.

 Candidate assessments are done in either an individual or a group format.
 An individual assessment can be scheduled anytime during the month.
 Group assessments are held once per month, with a maximum of six people per group.